In This November Issue:

 - Select a reason from the drop down menu and click ‘search’.
 Patient details should appear for you to view.

 If you still cannot find the patient, it may be because the patient may not have consented to have their details stored in BloodSTAR.
-In this case, contact the Australian Red Cross Blood Service in your State/Territory.
+In this case, contact the Australian Red Cross Lifeblood in your State/Territory.

 Transfer of care

 If a patient’s profile is linked or associated with another facility other than your own, patient details will not appear on the authorised patient list for doctors, nurses or dispensers at your facility.
 If the patient is currently in your care, nurses and doctors can amend the patient’s administering and dispensing facility as follows;

 - Follow step 1-4 as per ‘cannot find patient ‘above

 - Change the facility(s) as necessary and click ‘save’.
 The patient should now appear on your authorised patient list.

 Please note: A patient’s care can be transferred back to their original facility at any time.